Chelsea Black, PhD

 Postdoctoral Research Fellowship

-I am currently a postdoc at the University of North Carolina Chapel Hill’s Institute of Marine Sciences in the Earth, Marine, and Environmental Sciences department where I am carrying out research on the population of Atlantic sharks off Morehead City, NC
+I was awarded a Postdoctoral Fellowship at the University of North Carolina Chapel Hill’s Institute of Marine Sciences in the Earth, Marine, and Environmental Sciences department where I am carried out research on the population of Atlantic sharks off Morehead City, NC (2024-2026)

 “The bottom line answer to the question about why biodiversity matters is fairly simple: The rest of the living world can get along without us, but we can’t get along without them.”